Attracting An Unexpected Audience

 Expand the relevance of Spikeball to a new audience

-For the past 15 years, the 35–44 age group has spent the least time on leisure sports.
+For the last 15 years, the 35–44 age group has spent the least time on leisure sports.

 Insight